HandsOnDataViz/book/gitbook/README.md

 ```html
 <iframe src="https://assets-cdn.github.com/images/modules/contact/heartocat.png">
 ```

--
--

-Embed YouTube video for multiple book formats:
-Since the GitBook YouTube plugin is installed in this book. . .
-TO DO: show steps

 ## Markdown code-fencing to display non-executed code:
 To display non-executed code within Markdown, insert three backticks (`) followed by the language (typically html or javascript), the code, and three closing backticks.
 Example: